gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She jumped when Maddy and Gumption burst in.
 "Makers, you startled me!
 Wait, slow down, slow down!"
-She patted the air with her hands in a vain attempt to stop Maddy and Gumption from tripping over each other's words.
+She patted the air with her paws in a vain attempt to stop Maddy and Gumption from tripping over each other's words.
 "What were you doing down by the---
 Wait, a bot?